reciprocity/zen-ui/docs/contributing.md

 Check the [Components Guidelines doc](./components-guidelines.md).

-## Update npm package

-Grant privileges for Zen-UI package and login to your npm account in terminal.
-Then run the following commands:
-1. Make sure your git status is clean!
-1. `yarn npm:build`
-1. `npm version [version]` where version is `major | minor | patch`
-1. `npm publish`
+## Publishing updates

+All releases are managed automatically by [`semantic-release`](https://semantic-release.gitbook.io/semantic-release): everytime something gets merged on the `main` branch, a new [SemVer](https://semver.org) version will be calculated from the commits and an update will be published on both NPM and the GitHub registry.

 ## Testing zen-ui in the ZenComply app locally

 1. Go to (ZenComply repo)[https://github.com/reciprocity/zencomply], clone repo and follow repo/readme.md to run the app locally.
 After it has been run successfully, stop it.
-1. From new tab in terminal go to repo `zen-ui` folder and run `yarn link`
+2. From new tab in terminal go to repo `zen-ui` folder and run `yarn link`
-1. Go back to `ZenComply` terminal tab and run `yarn link '@reciprocity/zen-ui'`.
+3. Go back to `ZenComply` terminal tab and run `yarn link '@reciprocity/zen-ui'`.
 This will substitute folder `zencomply/node_modules/@reciprocity/zen-ui` with symlink to your local folder `zen-ui\dist`.
-1. Now run both `ZenComply` in one terminal tab and `zen-ui` in another.
+4. Now run both `ZenComply` in one terminal tab and `zen-ui` in another.
 Keep them both running.
-1. Any change you made in `zen-ui` will automatically be visible in `ZenComply`.
+5. Any change you made in `zen-ui` will automatically be visible in `ZenComply`.

-* Note!
-HMR doesn't work.
-So you need to refresh `ZenComply` manually after `zen-ui` rebuilds because of your change.
+> Note: Since `zen-ui` is a dependency of `ZenComply`, HMR and automatic refresh won't work for the components, you need to manually refresh the application after the your changes are rebuilt.